Vector analysis for Dirichlet forms and quasilinear PDE and SPDE on metric measure spaces: Introduction and setup

 \subsection{Acknowledgements}

-We would like to thank Dan Kelleher for pointing out some inaccuracies in an earlier version of this paper.
+We are very grateteful to the anonymous referees for their careful reading, their patience and the numerous valuable suggestions they made.
+In particular, we thank them for communicating the short proof of Lemma \ref{L:zerolevel} as stated.
+We would also like to thank Dan Kelleher for pointing out some inaccuracies in an earlier version of this paper.
 The first named author is especially grateful to him for observing that \cite[Lemma 3.1 (i)]{H12} is incorrect.
 The results of \cite[Lemma 3.1 (ii), Lemma 3.2 and Theorem 5.2]{H12} remain valid and their proofs can be fixed easily.